gabledata/recap/README.md

 ## What is Recap?

-Recap is a schema language and multi-language toolkit to track and transform schemas across your whole application.
+Recap is a Python library that reads and converts web service schemas, database schemas, and schema registry schemas in a standard way.

 Your data passes through web services, databases, message brokers, and object stores.
 Recap describes these schemas in a single language, regardless of which system your data passes through.

 ## Format

-Recap schemas can be defined in YAML, TOML, JSON, XML, or any other compatible language.
+Recap schemas use [Recap's type spec](https://recap.build/spec).
+Schemas can be serialized in YAML, TOML, JSON, XML, or any other compatible language.
 Here’s a YAML example:

 ```yaml
 type: struct